jabchotipong/Travelly/README.md

 ![travelly1](https://user-images.githubusercontent.com/89916459/146689955-256277e2-b523-482d-bfd6-f71818749bea.png)

 # About The Project
-This project is a travel agency website.
-It was built by HTML and CSS.
-I did this project because I want to practice my HTML and CSS skills that are very useful and basic skills for all web developers.
+Travelly is a travel agency website.
+This is my first project after I started learning about frontend development.
+It was only built by HTML and CSS that are basic fundamentals of frontend development.
+I built it to showcase my skills and improve my self-confident.

 # What I Got From This Project
 * Style a plain HTML page with CSS